What is my property zoned?

 A list and brief description of current developments can be found here.

-Complaints or concerns about a property, such as tall grass, junk, illegal outdoor storage, illegal use of property, and unauthorized construction, should be submitted to the Development and Zoning office.
+Complaints or concerns about a property, such as tall grass, junk, illegal outdoor storage, improper use of property, and unauthorized construction, should be submitted to the Development and Zoning office.
 Inspectors will investigate and respond if necessary.

 Genoa Township does not have a property maintenance code; therefore, the Development and Zoning office can only enforce any restrictions established within the Zoning Resolution.
 Nuisances, as defined and regulated by state law, can only be declared by the Township Trustees.
 The Township's Noise Resolution is enforced by the Genoa Township Police Department.

 Please be advised that the name and any contact information recorded by the Township when the complaint is received are generally considered a public record.
 Such information is discoverable by anyone who makes a public records request per state law.
 Complaints may be filed anonymously without providing your name or contact information; however, the Township will be unable to contact you with any follow up information pertaining to its investigation.